nandoflorestan/nine/README.rst

 But it is 2016.
 Python 3.5 is here.
 3.5!!!

+If you use *six*, your code is compatible, but stuck with Python 2 idioms.

 **nine** turns **six** upside down.
-You write your code almost completely using Python 3 idioms, and it is the Python 2 version that is patched.
+You write your code using Python 3 idioms -- as much as possible --, and it is the Python 2 "version" that is patched.
 Needless to say, this approach is more future-proof.

 When thou writeth Python, thou shalt write Python 3 and, just for a little longer, ensure that the thing worketh on Python 2.7.

-Honestly you should not spend one thought on 2.6 anymore, it is `no longer supported <https://mail.python.org/pipermail/python-dev/2013-September/128287.html>`_ since its final release (2.6.9) in October 2013.
+Honestly you should not spend one thought on Python 2.6 anymore, it is `no longer supported <https://mail.python.org/pipermail/python-dev/2013-September/128287.html>`_ since its final release (2.6.9) in October 2013.
 Nobody uses 3.0 or 3.1 either.

-Just before Python 2 is finally phased out, thine codebase shall look more like 3 than like 2.
+Python 2.7 will finally meet its demise in the year 2020.
+So, starting now, thine codebase shall look more like 3 than 2.

 *nine* facilitates this point of view.
 You can write code that is as 3ish as possible while still supporting 2.6.